SinghDigamber/angular-firebase-canactivate-guard/README.md

 A sample app for Angular routes protection using canActivate route guard method with Firebase real-time database.
 Checkout the demo [https://angular-firebase-route-guard.firebaseapp.com](https://angular-firebase-route-guard.firebaseapp.com)

-Step by step tutorial [Protect Angular 2 Routes with canActivate Guard for Firebase Users](https://www.positronx.io/protect-angular-2-routes-with-canactivate-guard-for-firebase-users/)
+Step by step article [Protect Angular 2 Routes with canActivate Guard for Firebase Users](https://www.positronx.io/protect-angular-2-routes-with-canactivate-guard-for-firebase-users/)

 **If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
 Thanks** :pray: